School Science Lessons

 The name "Tobamovirus" comes from the first virus discovered, (Tobacco mosaic virus).

-Tobamovirus is a genus of plant viruses with a rigid helical rod containing linear single-stranded ribonucleic acid.
+Tobamovirus is a genus of plant viruses with a rigid helical rod containing linear single-stranded RNA.

 Tobacco mosaic virus is the type species and is also known as Tobacco mosaic virus group.